UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

    * Operational humidity conditions: non-condensing, 20% to 80% RH

 ---
 _Note: Technical specifications are subject to change without prior notice as we continuously improve our devices.
-Any changes are made with the goal of enhancing performance, usability, or compliance._
+Any changes are made to enhance performance, usability, or compliance._

 See [changelog](https://docs.dos.ust.cz/airdos/AIRDOS04/manual#product-changelog) for information about hardware revisions and version-specific features.